philspil66/gatekeeper/README.md

 ### Config File

-By default, you can immediately use Laravel-Gatekeeper.
+By default, you can immediately use Gatekeeper.
 However, if you want to tweak some settings, feel free to **publish the config file** with

 ```bash
 $ php artisan vendor:publish --provider="Gatekeeper\Provider\FeatureServiceProvider"